jjcoronal/portf0lio/page10.md

 layout: default
 ---

-## Codified Reinterpretation
+## Coding a Painter's Logic
 ###### _Design with Python_

-The development of this project involved a way of thinking that differs from that of our language; The structure and breakdown of this program was adapted to a grammar and syntax different from what we know.
+The development of this project involved a way of thinking that differs from that of our language; the structure and breakdown of this program was adapted to a grammar and syntax different from what we know.

 ###### Complete workflow